open/close all folders

 The ABB (Azn Bad Boys)

-- Equal-Opportunity Evil: The ABB doesn't care what nationality you are as long as you're of East Asian descent.
+- Equal-Opportunity Evil: The ABB doesn't care what nationality you are as long as you're of East or Southeast Asian descent.

 - Attention Whore: Is constantly searching for attention from others, which is related to his power due to the fact that the moment he realizes that there's no one around to watch him beat down Leviathan he starts turning back to normal.

-- Badass: Is fully capable of going toe to toe with Leviathan and managing to win.
+- Badass: Is fully capable of going toe to toe with Leviathan at full power and managing to win.

 - Did You Just Punch Out Cthulhu?: Lung's power increases as he fights, which he once used to fight Leviathan and singlehandedly drive him off.
 The only other people who could claim that are Eidolon and Scion.